 Shaw is terribly convincing.
 His rigid physicality and painful slaps go above and beyond for the role.
 With simple makeup trickery, his eyes seem huge, bulging above hollowed cheeks.
 In the intimate staging, there is nowhere to hide, and Shaw has no hesitation in making us deeply uncomfortable.
 Although there are no published recordings of Gein's voice, Shaw's interpretation is a high pitched, childish, American twang and wheezing laugh.
 At points it comes across more like a Tim Burton character than something truly unsettling.
 His mother’s voice, which warbles out of a cardboard radio, is similar in its over-exaggerated cartoonish style, which becomes quite irritating.

-The use of props, a flashing bar sign, skeleton head puppets and bizarre yet captivating papier-mâché eye balls, has great attention to detail but perhaps excessive.
-So much is fitted into this short performance, it’s almost over-whelming.
-A stripped back version would have been more powerful.
-It would have allowed the horror moments time to breathe and build.
-As Hitchcock would say ‘The more left to the imagination, the more the excitement.’
+The use of props, a flashing bar sign, skeleton head puppets and bizarre, yet captivating, papier-mâché eye balls, has great attention to detail but perhaps excessive.
+So much is squeezed into this short performance that it’s almost over-whelming.
+A stripped-back version would have been more powerful, allowing the horror moments time to breathe and build.
+As Hitchcock would say, ‘The more left to the imagination, the more the excitement.’

 Dates and Times: 2-6, 8-13, August, 8.30pm.